-NEW!
-We have added a different Guatemala tour in 2022, this one with a focus on birds and natural history.
+Both our Guatemala tours in 2022 focus on birds and natural history.
 We increased time at two prime birding areas—more field time and a great mix of species.
 Guatemala is a spectacular birding destination, home to more than 700 bird species, from which at least 40 are regional endemics shared only with southern Mexico and Honduras.
-Combined with time at the stunning Tikal Maya ruins, you find a fabulous sample of Central American birds.
+Combined with optional time at the stunning Tikal Maya ruins, you find a fabulous sample of Central American birds.

 This is a great trip to find specialties with local expert guides while enjoying beautiful landscapes and abundant natural history.
-We have purposely added Tikal to the main tour this year because it added so much culturally and bird-wise to our tour.
+Add on time at Tikal to round out a rich birding and cultural experience.

 - Discover one of the best eco-lodges in Central America, Los Tarrales Reserve, offering bird lovers and coffee lovers an unforgettable experience!